 Your drinking water is groundwater obtained from one spring.
-The spring outcrops in a low isolated area northwest of the town along Mill Creek but segregated from it by the railroad tracks.
-This system also consists of a booster pumping station, a standpipe, and a distribution system.
+The spring outcrops in a low isolated area northwest of the town along Mill Creek but separated from it by the railroad tracks.
+This system also consists of a booster pumping station, two storage tanks, and a distribution system.
 Chlorination treatment is provided for the spring.